AviatrixSystems/Docs/StartUpGuides/oracle-aviatrix-cloud-controller-startup-guide.rst

 --------------------

 Although you can use default account and root compartment, it is recommended that you follow this doc to create your own user, group, and compartment with the right policy.

-`Setting Up Your Tenancy <https://docs.cloud.oracle.com/iaas/Content/GSG/Concepts/settinguptenancy.htm>`_
+For more detail, refer to  `Setting Up Your Tenancy <https://docs.cloud.oracle.com/iaas/Content/GSG/Concepts/settinguptenancy.htm>`_

 2. Access the Controller